mlab817/faqs/src/climate-resilient-agriculture-office/what-is-the-status-of-the-amia-villages.md

 ---
  title: What is the status of the AMIA Villages?

-tags: ["status","amia","villages"]

  ---

-### Climate Resilient Agriculture Office
+## Climate Resilient Agriculture Office

-## What is the status of the AMIA Villages?
+# What is the status of the AMIA Villages?

  - Having an established AMIA Village did not catch the community flat footed upon the declaration of ECQ in March 2020.
 The sustained production activities that adapt Climate Resilient Agriculture (CRA) options under the AMIA program provided for the daily requirements of farmer beneficiaries.